filimon-danopoulos/SevenMinutes/README.md

 #History

+The project is not complete and is still under active development.
+With this said feel free to look around.

 I have actually already written the application, but since my Ubuntu One sync messed up and the source was lost I will rewrite it.
 The application was in for some refactoring anyhow and since it is a small project I figured I might as well redo the whole thing.